 Justin Bieber marks his words on his latest Purpose Tour merchandise which is finally available to buy online.
 Bieber launches simple street wear pieces with key signature wording from his latest album.
 The collection features key items from tanks, long-sleeve and short-sleeve tees, hoodies and accessories such as socks and a Bieber trucker hat.
 The merch ranges from $10 – $300 and his now available at purposetourmerch.com.

 Remember when festivals were cool?

-Right, visit web so that’s mad oversight but really, this “festival fashion” has become, more about particularly for women, something of a commercial nightmare.
+Right, so that’s mad oversight but really, “festival fashion” has become, particularly for women, something of a commercial nightmare.
 It’s far from the expression of subcultures that once were.
 If we look back over the vast history of festival fashion, back to when this modern-day concept did not even exist, the decades have consumed this massive commodity opportunity.
 Music and fashion is the age-old combination but in this particular vein, the landscape has changed, big time.

 Fashion or rather, costume and festivals have always, to an extent, gone hand in hand and can be traced back to the Venetian carnivals ands masked parades of sorts.
 Like at any ‘event’, there’s least clothes and style at stake.
 The shift is from a culture of individuals reacting and expressing a difference and a passionate position to a mass-marketing of a prescribed uniform of wares to make sure you look as ‘festival-ready’ as possible.
 Hello, high-street!

 If you start typing the word ‘festival’ into your Google search (a trick that has borne many a meme), rather than any actual events topping the SE list, you’ll find ‘outfits’ and what to wear.